InfinityVM/InfinityVM/book/src/integration/offchain.md

 ## High-level flow

-The flow for a simple offchain job is:
+This is the flow for a simple offchain job (assuming you have already submitted a zkVM program to the coprocessor):

 1. User or app sends a job request using the coprocessor node's gRPC or REST API.
 This involves sending a signature over the job request as well.
 2. The InfinityVM coprocessor executes your zkVM program with the inputs from the job request.